-Costs of locating a trade partner are a pervasive feature of all cross-border trade transactions.
-The growing literature on buyer-seller matches in international trade shows that search costs associated with locating a trade partner are significantly more relevant than either transport costs, or subsequent per-period costs of maintaining the trade relationship (Benguria, 2014; Eaton, Eslava, Jinkins, Krizan, and Tybout, 2013).
-The cost of switching a foreign trade partner is also considerably high (Monarch, 2013).
-Successful learning about buyers and suppliers in alien markets, foreign clients' tastes and navigating foreign institutions and business norms is important to spur international trade.
-However, obtaining reliable information on performing these key activities is costly and further exacerbated when information flows are imperfect, as may be the case when one or both trading partners are located in a developing country.
-In this context, a network of experienced neighbors can help by providing access to tested information.
+In this study, we ask if the presence of exporters selling to a particular foreign buyer in the neighborhood of a firm, which we term a trading network, increases the likelihood of a match between the foreign buyer and the firm.
+We argue that a network of neighbors can help in numerous ways.
+First, neighboring exporters can lower the costs of locating a trade partner.
+Such search costs are a pervasive feature of all cross-border trade transactions, and can be considerable.
+The growing literature on buyer-seller matches in international trade shows that search costs associated with locating a trade partner are significantly more relevant than either transport costs, or subsequent per-period costs of maintaining the trade relationship (Benguria, 2014; Eaton, Eslava, Jinkins, Krizan, and Tybout, 2013).3 In addition, a network can provide access to information to both partners on foreign clients' tastes, navigating foreign institutions, business norms in the destination, reliability of suppliers and their strengths and/or weaknesses, further lowering costs of matching.
+A network can be particularly important when one or both trading partners are located in a developing country, where information flows are imperfect and reliable information on key activities relating to generating and sustaining a match can be costly to obtain.

-In this paper, we study the role of neighboring exporters in a Bangladeshi city that have previously transacted with a particular U.S. importer in facilitating first-time matches between a potential individual Bangladeshi seller and that U.S. importer.
-We draw upon the networks literature in international trade, namely, Rauch's (1999) "network/search" view of international trade, the idea that the search process in matching international buyers and sellers is "strongly conditioned by proximity and preexisting 'ties' and results in trading networks [...]" (p.8).
-Although we do not measure trading networks in the Rauch sense (Rauch, 1996 and 2001;
+We focus on the role of neighboring exporters in a Bangladeshi city that have previously transacted with a particular U.S. importer in facilitating first-time matches between a potential individual Bangladeshi seller and that U.S. importer.
+We draw upon the networks literature in international trade, namely, Rauch's (1999) "network/search" view of international trade, the idea that the search process in matching international buyers and sellers is "strongly conditioned